Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Ms. K., the company has signed a contract with a partner in Vietnam to buy fresh fruit of type B to peel frozen segments.
 Normally, with this product, the minimum sweetness index (brix) is 26%, but when checking the returned goods, it was discovered that the durian segments only reached 13 - 19% brix.

-"This shipment caused us to lose more than 300 million VND, but the greater damage and loss was the company's reputation with Japanese retailers when the products were of poor quality and had to be recalled in full," said Ms. K.
+"This shipment caused us to lose more than 300 million VND, but the greater damage and loss was the business's reputation with Japanese retailers when the products were of poor quality and had to be recalled in full," said Ms. K.

-The story of exporting young durian was also a hot topic at the workshop reporting the results of phase 1 (2020 - 2023), the Global Quality Standards Program (GQSP) to improve the capacity to comply with quality standards of exported fruits of Vietnam, organized by the United Nations Industrial Development Organization (UNIDO) and the Institute of Agricultural Engineering and Post-Harvest Technology (VIAEP), under the Ministry of Agriculture and Rural Development, in mid-April.
+The story of exporting young durian was also a hot topic at the workshop reporting the results of phase 1 (2020 - 2023), the Global Quality Standard Program (GQSP) to improve the capacity to comply with quality standards of exported fruits of Vietnam, organized by the United Nations Industrial Development Organization (UNIDO) and the Institute of Agricultural Engineering and Post-Harvest Technology (VIAEP), under the Ministry of Agriculture and Rural Development, held in mid-April.

 Mr. Nguyen Manh Hieu, Head of the Department of Agricultural and Food Preservation Technology, Institute of Agricultural Electromechanics and Post-Harvest Technology (VIAEP), said that ripeness determines the quality of durian, but the biggest problem of this billion-dollar fruit industry is the lack of standards for ripeness as well as methods to determine the ripeness of durian to decide the time of harvest.
 If harvesting is done in a "1, 2 knife" style as it is now, there will be a mix of old and young fruits.